pdjr-n2k/ROM106/README.md

 ## Design overview

-__ROM106__ has a microcontroller based design incorporating power-supply, CAN interface, configuration, display and relay output sub-systems.
+__ROM106__ uses a Teensy 3.2 microcontroller supported by power supply, CAN interface, switch-based configuration, LED display and relay output sub-systems.

-The module power supply consists of a solid-state DC-DC converter which adapts NMEA bus power to the 5VDC required by all module electronics.
+The module power supply consists of a solid-state DC-DC converter which adapts the voltage of the NMEA host NMEA bus to the 5VDC required by all module electronics.
-The supply is rated at 2W and bus connection is fused and reverse polarity protected.
+The power supply is rated at 2W and the bus connection is fused and reverse polarity protected.

+The CAN interface is implemented by an industry standard IC which manages NMEA bus I/O.
-An industry standard CAN interface manages NMEA bus I/O and is allows the module to be installer configured as either a bus drop node or a bus termination node.
+The data bus connection can be switched to include a 120 Ohm bus termination resistor allowing the module to be installed as either a bus drop node or a bus termination node.

 The configuration interface consists of an 8-position DIL switch and push-button which allow installer configuration of the module's